artipie/artipie/README.md

 Artipie web server can be started as standalone Java application, or started in a cluster with multiple instance behind load balancer.
 If Artipie was started in a cluster, all instances should receive single meta configuration for Artipie module.
-It's recommented to use S3 storage for multi-instance deployment.
+It's recommended that S3 storage be used for multi-instance deployment.

 ## How to contribute